pauloeduard0/conversion-manager/README.md

 # Conversion Manager REST Application

-To set up and run the Quotation Management REST application, please ensure you have the following prerequisites:
+To set up and run the Conversion Manager REST application, please ensure you have the following prerequisites:

 - Java 17
 - Spring Boot